 A credential awarded by an educational institution that testifies that the recipient has successfully completed a particular program of study, common term used at the degree level.

 The Tri-Council Agencies, made up of the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Social Sciences and Humanities Research Council (SSHRC), are a major source of research funding for postsecondary institutions in Canada.
 Also see Tri-Agency Financial Administration Guide.

 Official academic record sent from one institution to another without student intervention; normally includes all academic work completed at an institution.

 Vocationally specific statements that describe what learners will know and be able to do when they graduate from a program.
 They are linked to the credential framework and program standards set by the provincial Ministry of Advanced Education and Skills Development.

 Qualified applicants may be placed on a wait list if the program they’ve applied to has reached its maximum enrolment limit.
 Applicants will be advised if a seat becomes available at a later date.

-Multiplying the final course grade by the course hours to give the weighted grade; for further information refer to academic policies.
+Multiplying the final course grade by the course hours to give the weighted grade; for further information refer to Academic Regulations.